quicwg/base-drafts/draft-ietf-quic-tls.md

 A client that receives an indication that its 0-RTT data has been accepted by a server can send 0-RTT data until it receives all of the server's handshake messages.
 A client SHOULD stop sending 0-RTT data if it receives an indication that 0-RTT data has been rejected.
-In addition to a ServerHello without an early_data extension, an unprotected handshake message with a KEY_PHASE bit set to 0 indicates that 0-RTT data has been rejected.

 A client SHOULD send its end_of_early_data alert only after it has received all of the server's handshake messages.
-Alternatively phrased, a client is encouraged to use 0-RTT keys until 1-RTT keys become available.
-This prevents stalling of the connection and allows the client to send continuously.
+In other words, a client is encouraged to use 0-RTT keys until 1-RTT keys become available.
+This prevents stalling of the connection when there is packet loss or delay and allows the client to send continuously.

-A server MUST NOT use 0-RTT keys to protect anything other than TLS handshake messages.
-Servers therefore treat packets protected with 0-RTT keys as equivalent to unprotected packets in determining what is permissible to send.
-A server protects handshake messages using the 0-RTT key if it decides to accept a 0-RTT key.
-A server MUST still include the early_data extension in its ServerHello message.

-This restriction prevents a server from responding to a request using packets protected by the 0-RTT keys.
-This ensures that all application data from the server are always protected with keys that have forward secrecy.
-However, this results in head-of-line blocking at the client because server responses cannot be decrypted until all the server's handshake messages are received by the client.
+A server MUST NOT use 0-RTT keys to protect packets.

 ## Protected Packets Prior to Handshake Completion {#pre-handshake-protected}